ufukkadioglu/PowerBITools/README.md

 python tools/extract_queries.py --input "[path/to/directory]" --output [path/to/result/file.csv]"

+### If the output file already exists, new queries will be appended to end of the file.
+So be careful if you are extracting the same pbit files multiple times.

 ### To download pbix files for all reports in a workspace (script will need some intput and microsoft login to proceed):

 python tools/download_pbix.py